Written by: Bogdan Patru

 However, does the VPN also cover your tracks by hiding your tethering usage limit?
 In other words, can you go over the restrictions imposed by your mobile service provider?

-From what I’ve read across the forums, the answer seems to be no. The VPN alone cannot achieve that.
+From what I’ve read across the forums, the answer seems to be no. The VPN on the mobile alone cannot achieve that.

-The ISP will still see the tethering in progress, despite their inability to inspect the data packets that your phone keeps sending through the VPN’s private tunneling.
+The ISP will still see the tethering in progress, despite their inability to inspect the data packets that your phone sends through the VPN’s secure tunnel.

 Even more, most of the users, especially those that use T-Mobile, claim that their traffic speed has been throttled excessively since using a VPN connection.

 How to do that?
-Well, with iPhones, all you need to do is to jailbreak I, and the problem’s solved.
+Well, with iPhones, you can jailbreak.
 Break into the phone’s underlying security protocols and bypass all the protection measures, to then change the preset APN.

 With Android, things get more complicated than that.